*Updated May 2020

 There are a TON of great YouTube guided meditations.
 Here is one of my favorite body scan meditations for relaxation (it’s only 8 minutes!): Relaxing Body Scan Meditation

-I’ve become good at this one and it’s made a huge difference in my life and mental health.
+I’ve become good at this one (even before this crisis) and it’s made a huge difference in my life and mental health.
 It’s stressful when you over commit!

-I’m guessing you’re already spread thin on weekdays.
+I’m guessing you’re already spread thin (aren’t we all?!).
 Saying yes to every request depletes what little energy you have left – especially when you’re saying yes to things you don’t actually want to do!

-Whether you drive or take public transportation it’s an opportunity to listen to motivational podcasts and inspiring audio books.
+Whether you drive or take public transit it’s an opportunity to listen to motivational podcasts and inspiring audio books.
 If you take public transit you can also use the commute to fit in some reading.
 Or as previously mentioned, you can also try a guided meditation.